yeoman/yeoman.io/app/_includes/yeoman.wiki/Getting-Started.md

 npm install -g grunt-cli bower
 ```

-If you have installed Grunt globally in the past, you will need to remove it first: `npm uninstall -g grunt`
+*If you have installed Grunt globally in the past, you will need to remove it first:* `npm uninstall -g grunt`

-On Windows we suggest you use an improved command line tool such as Console2 or PowerShell to improve the experience.
+*On Windows, we suggest you use an improved command line tool such as Console2 or PowerShell to improve the experience.*

 ### Basic scaffolding